-As from 1 March 2024, retirement funds will be subject to the new two-pot system which aims to strike a balance between maximising retirement savings and minimising early withdrawals.
+As from 1 September 2024, retirement funds will be subject to the new two-pot system which aims to minimise early withdrawals, while retaining the principle of exempting contributions and growth, but taxing withdrawals.

-The new system seeks to retain the principle of exempting contributions and growth, whilst taxing withdrawals and benefits.
+The "retirement pot" cannot be accessed before retirement.

-Contributions to the "retirement pot" cannot be accessed before retirement.
-Contributions to the "saving pot" can be accessed with a single taxable withdrawal in any 12 month period, subject to tax at marginal rates.
+The "savings pot" can be accessed with a single taxable withdrawal in any 12 month period, subject to tax at marginal rates.

-The maximum of one-third of the total contribution can go to the savings pot and the balance to the retirement pot.
+One-third of the total contribution goes to the "savings pot" and the balance to the "retirement pot".